University of Massachusetts-Amherst Acceptance Rate, GPA, and Admission Requirements

 Equally Competitive Schools

 These schools have the same range of average SAT or ACT scores as University of Massachusetts-Amherst.
-If your SAT or ACT score are competitive for University of Massachusetts-Amherst, you'll be competitive for these schools also.
+If your SAT or ACT score are competitive, you'll be competitive for these schools also.

 SchoolLocationSATACT